-- Notes: •Viewers do not need to know this IP address or port number, but simply the main IP address or host name otherwise used for - •Setting the video port number to 0 means a random port number will be used.
+Notes: • Viewers do not need to know this IP address or port number, but simply the main IP address or host name otherwise used for accessing the camera.

+• Setting the video port number to 0 means a random port number will be used.